kadena-community/kadena.js/packages/apps/docs/src/docs/pact/reference/concepts.md

 Since Pact 4.11 ([KIP 0028](https://github.com/kadena-io/KIPs/pull/57)), capabilities can be installed by *verifiers*, which are also scoped to those capabilities that they install.
-A verifier is a named plugin external to Pact that given some proof value (similar to a signature) can grant capabilities.
+A verifier is a named plugin external to Pact that, given some proof value—similar to a signature—can grant capabilities to perform some action.
 Whereas a capability can check that it was granted by some signer using `(enforce-guard g)` with a keyset guard `g` including that signer, a capability can check that it was granted by some verifier using